Asian Relations Conference: China and Tibet

 Two Tibetan delegates (front right) during the Asian Relations Conference in Delhi in 1947 as Mahatma Gandhi speaks (far left).
 The Emblem of the Kazakh SSR as well as Tibet's were shown.

-Tibet received the invitation through Hugh Edward Richardson, the Representative of British India in Lhasa, who advised the Tibetans that it would be a good opportunity to assert Tibet's de facto independence.
+Tibet received an invitation through Hugh Edward Richardson, the Representative of British India in Lhasa, who advised the Tibetans that it would be a good opportunity to assert Tibet's de facto independence.
 The team of delegates, geshes, interpreters and servants was led by Teiji Tsewang Rigzing Sampho and Khenchung Lobsang Wangyal of the Tibetan Foreign Office.
 The delegation brought along with them documents relating to the Indo-Tibetan borders, including the original copy of the Simla Convention, in hope of reclaiming the disputed North-East Frontier Tracts.

 While the Republic of China enjoyed cordial relations with India, China viewed Tibet as their sovereign territory and protested Nehru's invitation to Tibet.
 Dai Jitao, who was supposed to lead the delegation, declined to attend due to the Tibetan issue.
-K. P. S. Menon, India’s Agent-General in China, had to convince China that the conference was a cultural organization where no political conclusions could be drawn.
+K. P. S. Menon, India's Agent-General in China, had to convince China that the conference was a cultural organization where no political conclusions could be drawn.
 He also agreed to call Tibetan delegates "representatives" instead.
 In a letter to Menon, Nehru wrote that he was "unable to understand Chinese attitude to Asian Conference when Conference Organisers have fully explained the position which is in no way injurious to Chinese interests.
 Non-official cultural conference cannot be expected to consider political niceties."

 The Tibetan delegation heard about the Chinese opposition for the first time when they arrived at Calcutta.
 They sent their servants ahead to Delhi, to see if their invitation and accommodations were cancelled.
 The Indian Government assured that they were still invited.
 It was reported the journey from Lhasa to New Delhi took 21 days.
 Upon their arrival, they were urged by Nehru to keep the conference non-political and not to raise their border issue.
 The Tibetan delegates agreed not to be the first to raise the border issue, but would "not remain a silent spectator if the Chinese did."